circlesio/node-circlesio-sdk/Readme.md

 ##Role
 * Use to define rights, such as create, delete, update, read, add, remove, edit, destroy, master etc.
-* CRUD (create read update delete): for the current item.
+* CRUD (Create ead Update Delete): for the current item.
 * The defined role permission set is applied to different Objects such as [Levels](#level), [Loaders](#loader), [Items](#item)